tsvetus/tedit/README.md

     * `value` - key value of clicked list item.
     * `name` - component name from `name` property.
     * `data` - any data from `data` property
 * `ValidateEvent` - Emerges when text validation is needed.
-Applies to `TText` and `TMemo` components.
+Applies to `Text` and `TMemo` components.
   * Argument: `{value: ..., name: ..., data: ...}` similar to other events.
   * Returns: - `boolean` When event returns `false` the component changes it's style to `invalid` (see style structure).
 * `MaskCheckEvent` - Emerges when text mask checking is needed.
-Applies to `TText` component when `mask` property is empty.
-If `mask` property contains any available masks `TText` component uses internal formatting engine to mask entered text.
+Applies to `Text` component when `mask` property is empty.
+If `mask` property contains any available masks `Text` component uses internal formatting engine to mask entered text.
   * Argument: `{value: ..., caret: ...}`
     * `value` - contains current edited text.